Zalabiyeh: Customs

-Zalabiyeh are commonly eaten by Muslims during the month of Ramadan, and during the Diwali celebrations for Hindus and Indian Christian communities during Advent and Easter, and by Sephardic Jews for Hanukkah.
+Zalabiyeh are commonly eaten by Muslims during the month of Ramadan, Palestinians and Jordanians also eat mushabbak (modern Levantine version of zalabiyeh) on Mawlid.
+Indian Christian communities during Advent and Easter, and by Sephardic Jews for Hanukkah.

 In Lebanon they are eaten on the night of January 5 to celebrate the baptism of Jesus Christ.
 The dough is mixed with aniseed and, in the South of the country, three holes are made in the dough to symbolize the Holy Trinity.
 They are eaten in both their elongated form and their round form on that day.

 Zalabiyeh (or zelebi) are a traditional sufgan ("spongy dough") for Persian Jews.

 Modern variations

-The fritter is very common in the Indian subcontinent, in countries such as India, Pakistan, Sri Lanka, Nepal, Bangladesh, although made differently to that of the Middle Eastern and North African variety.
-In many Middle Eastern and North African countries, such as Iran, Iraq, Jordan, Syria, Lebanon, Tunisia, Algeria, Ethiopia, and also in Egypt, they resemble spongy-cakes fried in oil.
+The fritter is very common in the Indian subcontinent, in India, Pakistan, Sri Lanka, Nepal, and Bangladesh, although made differently to that of the Middle Eastern and North African variety.
+In many Middle Eastern and North African countries, such as Iran, Iraq, Jordan, Syria, Lebanon, Tunisia, Algeria, Sudan, and also in Egypt, they resemble spongy-cakes fried in oil.

 In Iran, where it is known as zolbiya, the sweet was traditionally given to the poor during Ramadan.
-There are several 13th century recipes of the sweet, the most accepted being mentioned in a cookbook by Muhammad bin Hasan al-Baghdadi.
+There are several 13th-century recipes for the sweet, the most accepted being given in a cookbook by Muhammad bin Hasan al-Baghdadi.

+In North Macedonia they are called Pitulitsi while in the Italian region of Apulia they are referred to as Pittule and are usually consumed in December.

 In Iraq in the 20th-century, starch (النشا) was a basic ingredient in their zalabiyeh, topped with sugar.
 In North Africa, zalabiyeh was often made with yoghurt added to the dry ingredients.

+In the Levant, mushabbak is a modern descendent of medieval zalabiyeh.
+Modern day tulumba and Halka tatlı were likely influenced by medieval zalabiyeh.
+Modern Lebanese zalabiyeh are sometimes finger shaped.

-They are known as zlebia in Tunisian cuisine, jalebie in the Philippines, zülbiya in Azerbaijan, gwaramari in Nepal and jilapi in India.
+They are known as zlebia in Tunisian cuisine, jalebie in the Philippines, zülbiya in Azerbaijan, gwaramari in Nepal and jilapi (or Jalebi) in India.